josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/DefaultsAndPresets.md

 | `1_1_circle`  | Can be used for square images with CSS `border-radius: 50%` for example.                      |
 | `lower_third` | Can be used for images where the lower third of the image area is overlayed by a DOM element. |

+> Adjust/Add/Remove coverArea presets to meet your needs

 ### Predefined cropAreas

 |    Key    |                   Description                   |
 |:----------|:------------------------------------------------|
 | `default` | Default (biggest possible) (X0, Y0, W1.0, H1.0) |

+> Adjust/Add/Remove cropAreas to meet your needs

 ### List of default cropVariants